This Overnight Blueberry French Toast Casserole was perfect for my son’s sleepover!

-- Trim off bread crusts and arrange into a 10x15 baking pan.
-I used a tin foil cake pan.
+- Arrange bread to fill tightly a 10x15-inch baking pan.
+I used a foil cake pan.

-- In a bowl, beat eggs, milk, baking powder and vanilla.
+- In a bowl, beat eggts, milk, baking powder and vanilla.

 - In the morning, in a large bowl, mix sugar, cinnamon, allspice and cornstarch.
-Fold in frozen or fresh berries, coating all berries thoroughly.
+Fold in frozen or fresh berries until all berries are coated.

-- Place berries in a greased baking pan 9x13 in.
+- Place berries into a greased 9x13 inch baking pan.

-- Bake in a preheated oven at 450° degrees for 25 minutes, until bread is golden and berries are bubbling.
+- Bake at 450° for 25 minutes, until bread is golden brown and berries are bubbly.